 The five-month delay is a needed period to bring a critical mass of vendors through the SunSpec CSIP certification process in time for its requirement for interconnection.
 The initial certification efforts by the labs have provided the required experience to update the test specification, test tools and certification process to address the inevitable growing pains in such a complex process.
 We are working through these with SunSpec.
 We expect the process for the balance of the year will provide a more mature IEEE 2030.5 development and SunSpec certification testing process.

 One of the key lessons in the experience to date is that adding an IEEE 2030.5 interface to an inverter, gateway, aggregator, DERMS or other product is not trivial and the overall development, testing and certification timeline is months, not days.
-For those intending to become certified for CA Rule 21 by January 22, if you haven’t started the process by now, you may well miss the deadline.
+For those intending to become certified for CA Rule 21 by March 22 (UPDATE: The date has now been changed to June 22, 2020), if you haven’t started the process by now, you may well miss the deadline.

 Will the date be delayed a third time?
 No doubt there will continue to be calls for delay based on the readiness of the IOUs to start using the communications infrastructure being put in place.
 But the more experience we as an industry have with the CSIP program, the more efficient it will become and the greater the investment will be made.
 With a growing vested interest in deploying certified products in CA, there will be a point at which the vested interests in getting certified products installed will outweigh the interests in further delays.